ericmlantz/pokedex_backend/README.md

 # Pokedex API

-The goal of our team’s project is to build an interactive Pokédex website that provides a user-friendly experience for learning about various Pokémon.
+The goal of this project is to build an interactive Pokédex website that provides a user-friendly experience for learning about various Pokémon.
 This Pokémon API allows users to interact with a PostgreSQL database containing Pokémon data, including details about Pokémon, their moves, types, species, and natures.
 It also includes functionality for uploading files to AWS S3.

 ## Table of Contents